-You’ll find weirs on many rivers up and down the country, in fact all over the world, but what are they?
+You’ll find weirs on many rivers up and down the country, but what are they?
 And why do you need to know about them?
-Welcome to our beginners guide to weirs and weir safety!
+Welcome to our beginners guide to weirs and weir safety.

 Well, whilst they can be really exciting to shoot (paddle down), they can also be powerful and dangerous, even fatal, and it’s about being aware of river features so you can best navigate them based on your own skill, experience and depending on the weather too.

 Weirs are man-made dam-like features on a river.
 They are a way of controlling and monitoring the flow of a river.
 This means they can help control the river level (how high or low it is), and how fast the water is flowing after (downstream of/after) the dam.
 They’re pretty common, so you’ll no doubt have seen one before without necessarily knowing that’s what it is!

 Right.
 So why do I need to know about these weirs?

 So you know what a weir looks like and what it does.
 Now it’s time to look at the reasons why it’s important to know what weirs are.

 No matter how experienced you are with paddling, every time you approach a weir should be treated as a new experience.
 Why?
 Because our environments change on a daily, if not hourly basis, and what was once a brilliant adrenaline rush might not always be the case.
 So, you need to deploy your best decision-making skills when it comes to approaching and potentially shooting weirs.

 Weirs can look harmless and even fun if you’re after a thrill.
 However, there are so many technicalities to take into consideration and you need to ensure you’re familiar with how weirs work.
 Not sure how to shoot a weir?
 Make sure your first time is with a qualified coach or leader – perhaps join a local club or social group with experienced members.
 You can use our useful delivery centre provider tool to find local white water providers!

 Beginners guide to weirs… What to be aware of: